SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - `REPP-Svcs-Ext`: The extension namespace used by the client in the EPP request message, this is equivalent to the "svcExtension" element in the Login command defined in [@!RFC5730, section 2.9.1.1]

 - `REPP-AuthInfo`: The client MAY use this header for sending basic token-based authorization information, as described in [@!RFC5731, section 2.6] and [@!RFC5733, section 2.8].
-If the authorization is linked to a contact object then the client MUST NOT use this header.
+If the authorization is linked to a contact object then the client MUST also include the REPP-Roid header.

 - `REPP-Roid`: If the authorization info, is linked to a database object, the client MAY use this header for the Repository Object IDentifier (ROID), as described in [@!RFC5730, section 4.2].
   <!-- TODO issue #33 : use header for simple auth token -->